Bernard Groethuysen: Biography

 Beginning in 1924, Groethuysen participated each year in the Pontigny Decades held by Paul Desjardins at the Pontigny Abbey where Groethuysen had the opportunity to interact with French intellectuals such as Louis Aragon, Julien Benda, Léon Brunschvicg, François Mauriac, André Maurois, Gabriel Marcel, Roger Martin du Gard and Philippe Soupault.
-In 1926 he collaborated with Jean Paulhan on the Library of Ideas, a collection published by in Éditions Gallimard that would soon become famous.
+In 1926, he collaborated with Jean Paulhan on the Library of Ideas, a collection published by in Éditions Gallimard that would soon become famous.
 Appointed professor in Germany in 1931, he fled before the rise of Nazism.
 He finished his last class with the words: "Intellectuals of all countries, unite!".
 In 1937, he acquired French citizenship and in 1938 was dismissed in absentia from the German University.

 Groethuysen's openness of spirit, his appetite for knowledge and his generosity make him one of the great European intellectuals of the first half of the twentieth century.
 His translations of Goethe's novels were published by Gallimard.
 He contributed to the introduction of Kafka in France, writing a preface to Alexander Vialatte's 1946 translation of The Trial.
 Lucien Herr saw Groethuysen as a "sophist," in the positive sense of the term.
 Jean Wahl found in Groethuysen a "good European."
 Pierre Jean Jouve described him as an "extraordinary man."
-Groethuysen died in 1946 at the Sainte-Élisabeth clinic in Luxembourg of lung cancer.
+Groethuysen died in 1946 at the Sainte-Élisabeth clinic in Luxembourg City of lung cancer.
 Jean Paulhan wrote a very personal tribute.

 Groethuysen's works focused on the philosophy and politics of the eighteenth century, particularly Montesquieu, Rousseau and the French Revolution.
 Groethuysen's 1913 treatise on Denis Diderot was particularly influential on the twentieth century reception of the encyclopedist.